-- Preview Email Newsletter

 WASHINGTON, July 11 -- The Fan Alliance has submitted a public comment letter to the Federal Trade Commission and the Antitrust Division of the U.S. Department of Justice, urging immediate reforms in the ticketing industry to protect concert fans and artists.
 The grassroots organization, representing thousands of fans nationwide, emphasized the need for changes that would benefit independent venues, promoters, and the overall performing arts ecosystem.

-In the letter, Donald Cohen, founder of th more ST
+In the letter, Donald Cohen, founder of the Fan Alliance, stated, "We hear from fans across more ST

 Federal Agencies Urged to Investigate Anticompetitive Practices in Live Ticketing (10)